twerkmeister/tokenflood/README.md

 ### Why it works

-This type of heuristic testing creates reliable data because the processing time of an non-reasoning LLM only depends on the length of input and output and any involved caching mechanisms.
+This type of heuristic testing creates reliable data because the processing time of a non-reasoning LLM only depends on the length of input and output and any involved caching mechanisms.